tuya/tuya-home-assistant/docs/platform_configuration.md

+# Tuya IoT Platform Configuration Guide

-This topic describes how to create a project on the [Tuya IoT Development Platform](https://iot.tuya.com/) and link devices to this project with an account of the Tuya Smart app or Smart Life app.
+This topic describes how to create a project on the [Tuya IoT Platform](https://iot.tuya.com/) and link devices to this project with an account of the Tuya Smart app or Smart Life app.

 ## Prerequisites